-Buying this club is not a budget option, but the Big Bertha range is famous and respected for delivering great clubs.
+Buying this club is not a budget option, but it is great investment.
+Brand new this year Callaway’s range is famous and respected for delivering great clubs.
 Perhaps better known for the drivers in this range, Callaway has now produced a fantastic fairway wood.

 The technological experience of Callaway is easy to see here.
 This club has forgiveness, power and accuracy.
 It is also easy to use, with a swing which senior golfers especially will appreciate.
 The latest thinking on increasing the moment of inertia has gone into this club design and, with its large head, this is a club which can inspire confidence in less experienced golfers.
 Even off-center hits will still travel a reasonable distance down the fairway.